influxdata/google-deployment-manager-influxdb-enterprise/source/README.md

 # Deployment Manager Templates

-These are the base templates used by the GCP Marketplace listing.

-They can also be used to provision a BYOL version of the InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).
+The temaplets available in this repository can be used to provision an InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).

 ## Create a cluster